New Wave (manga)

 New Wave (ニューウェーブ, Nyū Uēbu) was a movement within the Japanese manga industry during the late 1970s and early 1980s.
 Critics together with artists challenged the by then conventional frameworks of shōnen manga, shōjo manga and gekiga by introducing innovative means of expression and non-gendered approaches to manga.
-While artists differed vastly in terms of style, the visual language of Katsuhiro Otomo, new approaches to science fiction, the emergence of boys' love (BL) manga, and a less feminine approach to shōjo manga were the main New Wave characteristics.
+While artists differed vastly in terms of style, the visual language of Katsuhiro Otomo, new approaches to science fiction, and a less feminine approach to shōjo manga were the main New Wave characteristics.
 The short-lived movement was centered around smaller manga magazines that were initiated by manga critics, but had a wide impact onto the development of mainstream manga.

 History

 Until the 1960s, Japan's manga industry was divided into four distinct genres: shōnen manga, shōjo manga as well as gekiga and seinen manga, with only a few experimental magazines like Garo and COM deviating from this pattern.

 Towards the late 1970s, several minor manga magazines and anthologies were launched by the members of Meikyū, a collective of manga critics that was active in the doujinshi scene and founded the Comiket.
 These publications, such as June, Peke, Shōnen Shōjo SF Manga Kyōsaku Taizenshu, Bessatsu Kisōtengai SF Manga Taizenshu, and Mankinchō, featured works both by established manga artists and emerging amateur doujinshi artists.
 The artists featured in these magazines were recognized for breaking the conventions of existing manga genres and working outside of the gendered framework of shōjo and shōnen manga.

 The term "New Wave" appeared first in a manifesto by Tomohiko Murakami published in the October 1979 issue of the magazine Comic Again (formerly Peke).
 Murakami used the term used to collectively describe a new form of exceptional individuality that defied traditional manga categorization.
 Katsuhiro Otomo was counted among the prominent figures in this movement.
 Other artists like Noma Saeba, Hisaichi Ishii, Fumi Saimon, Yukio Kawasaki, Fumiko Takano, Jun Ishikawa, Keizō Miyanishi, Yōsuke Takahashi, Hiroshi Masumura and Daijiro Morohoshi were also associated with the New Wave, even though their styles varied widely.

 With growing popularity, several artists transitioned to various seinen manga magazines by major publishers such as Kodansha's Young Magazine and Shogakukan's Big Comic Spirits.
 Also the science fiction boom of the early 1980s started to decline.
 With this, the New Wave movement gradually subsided, leading to the discontinuation of the minor manga magazines.